Jihad Ward

-Jihad Ward (/dʒɪˈhɑːd/ jih-HAHD; born May 11, 1994) is an American football defensive end for the New York Giants of the National Football League (NFL).
-He played college football at Illinois.
+Jihad Ward (/dʒɪˈhɑːd/ jih-HAHD; born May 11, 1994) is an American professional football linebacker for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and selected by the Oakland Raiders in the second round of the 2016 NFL draft.
+Ward has also played for the Indianapolis Colts, Baltimore Ravens, Jacksonville Jaguars, New York Giants, and Minnesota Vikings.

-Early years
+Early life

 Ward attended Edward W. Bok Technical High School in Philadelphia, Pennsylvania.
 He didn't play football until his sophomore year.
 He began as a wide receiver and safety, before being converted into a stand up defensive end as a junior.

 He received second-team All-City (2010) and first-team All-City (2011) honors.
 He also practiced basketball.

 College career

 Ward attended Globe Institute of Technology for two years to improve his grades.
 In 2013, he played in 7 games, making 26 tackles (3 for loss) and 2 sacks.

 In 2014, he transferred to the University of Illinois.
 He was named a starter at defensive end in the fourth game of the season.
 He posted 51 tackles, 3 sacks, 4 fumble recoveries (led the conference), 2 forced fumbles, and one pass defended.

 As a senior, he started all 12 games, playing both at defensive end and defensive tackle.
 He registered 53 tackles, 1.5 sacks, 2 passes defensed, one forced fumble and one fumble recovery.
 Against the University of Iowa, he had a career-high 11 tackles, including nine solo.

-In his last two years, he had 104 tackles, 4.5 sacks, 5 fumble recoveries, 3 forced fumbles and 3 passes defensed.
+In his last two years, he had 104 tackles, 5.5 sacks, four forced fumbles, and three passes defensed.

 Professional career

+Pre-draft

 Coming out of college, most analysts projected Ward to be a second or third round selection.
-Although analysts had said he has above athletic ability for a man his size, can play both end spots in a 3-4 or 4–3, is large enough to play defensive tackle in 4–3, and could become a quality pass rusher in the NFL, he was also seen as a developmental project who needs improvement in his power, and has inconsistent balance in contact.
+Although analysts had said he has above average athletic ability for a man his size, can play both end spots in a 3–4 or 4–3, is large enough to play defensive tackle in 4–3, and could become a quality pass rusher in the NFL, he was also seen as a developmental project who needs improvement in his power, and has inconsistent balance in contact.

-Ward was invited to the NFL scouting combine and also participated at Illinois' Pro Day and even improved on the majority of his combine numbers.
+Ward was invited to the NFL Scouting Combine and also participated at Illinois' Pro Day and even improved on the majority of his combine numbers.
 Representatives and scouts from all 32 teams showed up at Illinois' Pro Day, which was run by head coach Lovie Smith.
 Defensive line coaches from the New England Patriots, Cincinnati Bengals, and the Houston Texans came especially to watch Ward perform.